 Surgical treatment of class II MDAs should be reserved for patients with rudimentary horns that have an endometrium.
 Laparoscopic excision of the horn can be done easily and with excellent results.
 Surgical interventions with bipolar coagulation of the pedicle of the horn can be also used to remove the accessory horn.

-Patients with a nonobstructed uterus didelphys should undergo a Strassmann metroplasty procedure, in which the two uterine cavities are unified and the cervix is left intact.
+Patients with a nonobstructed uterus didelphys should undergo a Strassmann metroplasty procedure, in which the 2 uterine cavities are unified and the cervix is left intact.
 Patients with an obstructed duplicate uterus should undergo a full excision of the vaginal septum in addition to a hemihysterectomy.
 If a hemihysterectomy is to be performed, it is reasonable to remove the ovary and the fallopian tube on that side.

 Class IV malformations can be treated with excision of the uterine horns and apposition of the myometrial edges.
 Class V malformations are best treated with hysteroscopic metroplasty with laparoscopy.
 The treatment of class VI malformations is similar to that for class V malformations.
-Treatment of class VII malformations is dependent on the type and extent of the exact structural abnormalities.
+The treatment of class VII malformations is dependent on the type and extent of the exact structural abnormalities.